Concepts

 Here are a few tips on when to increase bids:

-• Increase the bid or budget for keywords with low ACOS.
+• Increase the bid or budget for keywords with low ACoS.
 You can even increase the bid and budget when the keyword performs well.

-• Adjust bid modifiers based on ACOS and your campaign goals.
+• Adjust bid modifiers based on ACoS and your campaign goals.
 The right bidding strategy would be to increase the bid modifier for placements that perform well.

 Free Real Bid Calculator